Digital twinning of self-sensing structures using the statistical finite element method: Self-sensing railway bridge

 \subsection{Sensor instrumentation}

-This recently constructed bridge was instrumented with an innovative fibre optic based sensor (FOS) network which was designed to provide reliable and long-term measurements of the bridge's operational performance~\citep{butler2018monitoring}.
+This recently constructed bridge was instrumented with an innovative FOS network which was designed to provide reliable long-term measurements of the bridge's operational performance~\citep{butler2018monitoring}.
+The FBG sensors used were based on draw tower grating technology in which the gratings are inscribed at the time of glass drawing and prior to application of the core cladding.
+Compared with traditionally manufactured FBGs in which the core cladding must be stripped prior to FBG inscription, draw tower gratings are inherently more robust and, in the case of the sensors used in this project, enable the inscription of up to 20 FBGs along a single sensor cable.
 As depicted in Figure~\ref{fig:bridgeschematic}, FBG sensors were installed on the main structural elements.
-The sensor arrays used as part of this study had up to 108 strain FBGs.
-Along the east main I-beam, 20 FBGs were placed at one metre spacing along both the top and bottom flanges.
+The sensor arrays used had up to 108 strain FBGs.
+Along the east main I-beam 20 FBGs were placed at one metre spacing along both the top and bottom flanges.
 Similarly, the same sensor arrangement is installed along the west main I-beam (i.e., 40 FBGs per I-beam).
 The other 28 FBGs are located along the top and bottom flanges of two adjacent transverse I-beams close to the midspan of the main I-beams.
-The position and numbering of the 108 FBG sensors installed on the structure is as shown in Figure~\ref{fig:bridgeschematic}.

 The sensors installed were based on FBG technology which can measure strain and temperature at discrete points along an optical fibre.
 Consisting of glass fibres, FOS are lightweight, require minimal number of wiring cables and provide stable long-term measurements.
 When laser light is shone down a fibre optic cable, the gratings act like dielectric mirrors reflecting only those wavelengths, which match the Bragg wavelength.
 When the fibre optic cable is elongated (or shortened), the wavelength of the reflected light shifts in proportion to this change in strain.
 Once a fibre optic cable is attached to a structure, the cable can be used to measure changes in strain of the structure itself.
-The mechanical strain can be calculated by removing temperature effects associated with the thermal expansion of glass, the effect of temperature on the index of refraction of glass, and the thermal expansion of the substrate material (i.e. steel) using~\citep{butler2018monitoring}
+The mechanical strain can be calculated by removing temperature effects associated with the thermal expansion of glass, the effect of temperature on the index of refraction, and the thermal expansion of the substrate material (i.e. steel) using